 - The apprehension of unaccompanied minors along the South Western border was a topic of much contention, bilateral talks and initiatives between the United States and Mexico resulted in the decline of migration of unaccompanied minors

 - Changes announced for Mexican E Visa Investors: Currently all E visa adjudications in Mexico are now being processed via three posts in Mexico DF, Monterrey, and Tijuana

 - H1B Petitions for Nursing Occupations: On July 11, 2014 USCIS released new guidance on adjudication of H-1B petitions for nursing occupations.
 This new guidance supersedes the previous USCIS Memorandum of Johnny Williams, INS Office of Field Operations, Guidance on Adjudication of H-1B Petitions filed on Behalf of Nurses, HQISD 70/6.2.8-P (November 27, 2002).
 Generally advanced practice registered nurse (APRN) positions qualify for H-1B

 - Regarding the above: Positions that do not normally require a U.S. Bachelor’s or a higher degree in nursing as the minimum requirement for entry into the particular positions, DO NOT qualify for H-1B

 - On August 23rd, USDHS announced that for the first time since the creation of the EB-5 category, the EB-5 preference category would become unavailable to Chinese applicants for the 2014 fiscal year

 Our office will be providing you with further updates as they become available.
-For questions and legal advice please call us for a free consultation.
+For questions and legal advice please call us for a consultation.
 Our office hopes your new year is off to a great start.